Caisson (engineering): Open

 An open caisson is similar to a box caisson, except that it does not have a bottom face.
 It is suitable for use in soft clays (e.g. in some river-beds), but not for where there may be large obstructions in the ground.
-An open caisson that is used in soft grounds or high water tables, where open trench excavations are impractical, can also be used to install deep manholes, pump stations and reception/launch pits for microtunnelling, pipe jacking and other operations.
+An open caisson that is used in soft grounds or high water tables, where open trench excavations are impractical, can also be used to install deep manholes, pump stations, and reception and launch pits for microtunnelling, pipe jacking and other operations.

 A caisson is sunk by self-weight, concrete or water ballast placed on top, or by hydraulic jacks.
 The leading edge (or cutting shoe) of the caisson is sloped out at a sharp angle to aid sinking in a vertical manner; it is usually made of steel.
 The shoe is generally wider than the caisson to reduce friction, and the leading edge may be supplied with pressurised bentonite slurry, which swells in water, stabilizing settlement by filling depressions and voids.
 An open caisson may fill with water during sinking.
 The material is excavated by clamshell excavator bucket on crane.

 The formation level subsoil may still not be suitable for excavation or bearing capacity.
 The water in the caisson (due to a high water table) balances the upthrust forces of the soft soils underneath.
 If dewatered, the base may "pipe" or "boil", causing the caisson to sink.
 To combat this problem, piles may be driven from the surface to act as: